-Points in the projection corresponding to cases (i)--(vi) are called: a \emph{regular point}, a \emph{double point}, a \emph{triple point}, a \emph{negative branch point}, a \emph{positive branch point}, and a \emph{singular point} respectively.
-In this Figure \ref{Singular}, there are black dots that indicate the position of the branch or the singular points, and around the dots, there are gray segments that indicate where the double point set is.
+Points in the projection corresponding to cases (i)--(vi) are called a \emph{regular point} (i), a \emph{double point} (ii), a \emph{triple point} (iii), a \emph{negative branch point} (iv), a \emph{positive branch point} (v), and a \emph{singular point} (vi), respectively.
+In Figure \ref{Singular}, there are black dots that indicate the position of the branch or the singular points, and around the dots, there are gray segments that indicate where the double point set is.

 A \emph{diagram} $D_K$ of a knotted surface $K$ is the image $\pi(K)$ with additional information in the small neighborhood of the self-crossing, about which piece of surface was higher before being projected.